Unitary representations of the fundamental group of Orbifolds: Polystable vector bundles on orbifolds

 \section{Polystable vector bundles on orbifolds}

 In this section we prove Theorem \ref{ns}.
 Throughout this section we work over the field $k\,=\,\C$.

-\begin{defn} Let $Z$ be a projective Deligne Mumford Stack over $k$.
-A line bundle $\sL$ on $Z$ is called ample, if some power of $\sL$ descends as an ample line bundle on the coarse moduli space of $Z$. \end{defn}
+\begin{defn} Let $Z$ be a projective Deligne--Mumford stack over $\C$.
+A line bundle $\sL$ on $Z$ is called ample if some power of $\sL$ descends to an ample line bundle on the coarse moduli space of $Z$.
+(See also \cite[2.1]{matsuki-olsson}.) \end{defn}

+Given a very ample line bundle $L_0$ on a normal projective variety $M_0$, the \textit{degree} $\text{degree}_{L_0}(F_0)$ of a torsionfree coherent sheaf $F_0$ on $M_0$ with respect to $L_0$ is defined to be the degree of the restriction of $F_0$ to the general complete intersection curve obtained by intersection hyperplanes on $M_0$ from the complete linear system for $L_0$.

+Fix an ample line bundle $\sL$ on a projective Deligne--Mumford stack $Z$.
+Let $Z_0$ be the coarse moduli space of $Z$.
+The degree of a torsionfree coherent sheaf $F$ on $Z$ with respect to $\sL$ is defined to be